‘If only he’d joined earlier’: Ali Benarbia’s glorious spell at Man City

-It’s weird to think that there are children growing up today who don’t remember a time when Manchester City were glorious failures and not the top-four staples we know them as today.
+It’s weird, but there are football fans today who don’t remember a time when Manchester City were glorious failures and not the top-four staples we now know them as.

 Just 14 years passed between Sergio Agüero’s title-winning strike against QPR and Jamie Pollock’s solo own-goal against the same opponents which saw the club relegated to the third tier.